-Electronics and Robotics 9 (Student interest)
+Robotics 9 (Student interest)

-Students will spend the first several months of the course learning basic C++ programming.
-They will move on to using their programming skills to program Arduino microcontrollers.
+Students start off the course learning about Java and C++ computer programming.
+These skills will be applied to program Arduino microcontrollers to build an autonomous robot that they take home at the end of the course.
 They will learn about electrical components, Ohm's law, and how to design their own circuit.
-They will also spend some time learning about mechanical devices.
 The course is designed to give students exposure to programming, electronics, and microcontrollers and to give students an advantage in a difficult required course if they pursue engineering in university.
-They will build a robot with an ultrasonic sensor and be able to take it home at the end of the course.